lyckantropen/moonlight_hdr_launcher/README.md

 Download [latest release here](https://github.com/lyckantropen/moonlight_hdr_launcher/releases/latest/download/install.7z).

-Simply launch `installer.exe`.
+Simply launch `install.exe`.
 At some point there will be a dialog window asking you to rescan for games in GeForce Experience.
 Only then the last part of the script can succeed.
 Afterwards, restart GeForce Experience by killing the processes in Task Manager or simply reboot your PC.
 Now in Shield or